Handy-Search/project/README.md

 Individual sub-modules tend to be self-encapsulated, with some containing instructions for starting individual components like React.
 Follow instructions from the next sections to clone the sub-modules and set up MongoDB.

-Handy-Search's main class runs the crawler and indexer.
-It can be packaged into a JAR for running on AWS on KDA for a fully-managed Flink instance, EMR for an instance with greater control, or EC2 for a single node instance.
+Handy-Search's main class can be packaged into a JAR for running on AWS on KDA for a fully-managed Flink instance, EMR for an instance with greater control, or EC2 for a single node instance.
 It can also be run locally, if preferred.
-The seed file must be in S3 and MongoDB must be started.
-The JAR must be run with the arguments MongoDB URI and S3 seed file location, or a warning will be returned prompting you to do so.
+The seed file can either be in S3 or provided locally and MongoDB must be started.
+The JAR must be run with the arguments MongoDB URI and seed file location, or a warning will be returned prompting you to do so.
+To setup MongoDB refer to [mongo-cli installation guide](https://docs.mongodb.com/mongocli/stable/install/) and [Create a Database in MongoDB post](https://www.mongodb.com/basics/create-database).

 Once done, TestTFIDF in Indexer can be called to generate the TFIDF scores.
-While it is runing, you can also run PageRank by packaging it as a JAR and deploying that JAR as an AWS EMR job until it completes.
+Concurrently, you can run PageRank by packaging it as a JAR and deploying that JAR as an AWS EMR job until it completes.

 At that point, the search results are ready.
 Follow the instructions in search-engine submodule to set it up, either on your machine or a cloud-based one like Amazon EC2.
 Search away!